-Save the date for our SECOND annual Symposium on September 26, 2020!
+Join us for our SECOND annual Emerging Revolutionary War Symposium.
+Due to the COVID 19 pandemic, we have postponed the 2020 Symposium to May 22, 2021 with the same topics and speakers.
 Emerging Revolutionary War is excited to continue our partnership with Gadsby’s Tavern Museum and The Lyceum of Alexandria, VA to bring to you a day-long Symposium focusing on the American Revolution.

 Alexandria is George Washington’s hometown and we feel is a great place for us to start this new endeavor.
 Historic “Old Town” Alexandria is home to dozens of museums and historic sites as well as great pubs, restaurants and shops.
 Gadsby’s Tavern Museum is the premier 18th century tavern museum in the country and is host to the famous annual George Washington Birthnight Ball.
 The Lyceum: Alexandria’s History Museum will be our host location.
 Today The Lyceum serves as the City’s history museum and is a center of learning through lectures, demonstrations and exhibits.